tamsky/rhodecode-enterprise-ce/docs/admin/vcs-server.rst

     \vcs.server <host:port>
-        Set the host, either hostname or IP Address, and port of the VCS server you wish to run with your |RCM| instance.
+        Set the host, either hostname or IP Address, and port of the VCS server you wish to run with your |RCE| instance.

 .. code-block:: ini